zitouni/oai-cn5g-fed/charts/oai-5g-core/oai-udr/README.md

 ## Note

-1. If you are using tcpdump container to take pcaps automatically (`start.tcpdump` is true) you can enable `persistent.sharedvolume` and [presistent volume](./oai-nrf/values.yaml) in NRF.
+1. If you are using tcpdump container to take pcaps automatically (`start.tcpdump` is true) you can enable `persistent.sharedvolume` and [persistent volume](./oai-nrf/values.yaml) in NRF.
 To store the pcaps of all the NFs in one location.
 It is to ease the automated collection of pcaps.